blessokeke/Boston-and-Seattle-Airbnb-Analysis/README.md

 ### Acknowledgment
 Many thanks to Udacity for giving me an opportunity to try out real world problems.
-Thanks to the Data Scientists who have provided insights to me through Kaggle, Github and StackOverflow.
+Thanks to the Data Scientists who have inspired and provided insights to me through Kaggle, Github and StackOverflow.